chimie-paristech-CTM/bde_hat/README.md

 3. `reactions_1M.csv`, the chemical space.
 4. `reaction_db_wo_duplicates.csv`, dataset of unique BDE.

-# Atmospheric chemistry dataset
+### Atmospheric chemistry dataset
-A subset of reactions was extracted from the [RMechDB](https://deeprxn.ics.uci.edu/rmechdb/) database compiled by [Tavakoli $\emph{et al.}$](https://doi.org/10.1021/acs.jcim.2c01359).
+A subset of reactions was extracted from the [RMechDB](https://deeprxn.ics.uci.edu/rmechdb/) database compiled by [Tavakoli et al.](https://doi.org/10.1021/acs.jcim.2c01359).
 The script for curating the original data can be executed as follow:
 ```
 python clean_data_RMechDB.py
 ```